TIMEP is now accepting applications for its summer 2018 internship program. Please submit applications by March 31, 2018.

 More than just playing a crucial support role, TIMEP interns work as an integral part of the TIMEP team.
 Interns are matched with staff or Fellow mentors for the duration of their internship, working on projects or initiatives that align with their own career or academic goals.
 Located in TIMEP’s offices in downtown Washington D.C., the internship also allows a unique opportunity for engagement in policy-making circles and interaction with a wide variety of civil society and government actors.
 While the weekly time commitment is flexible, we ask that interns commit at least 15 hours per week in TIMEP’s Washington D.C. office.

-For the 2018 Spring Program, TIMEP will be prioritizing applicants with background and interest in the following areas:
+For the 2018 Summer Program, TIMEP will be prioritizing applicants with background and interest in the following areas:

 - Security (Egypt, Syria, and/or Libya)